jmankoff/interaction/assignments/layout-new.md

 The `Part4View` starter code can be found in the `cse340.layout` directory in Android Studio.

 For part 4, feel free to explore anything pertaining to layout that we have discussed in the past 2 weeks.
-You have several options for this submission:

-* Wireframe and recreate an interface from another popular app.
+Your task is to wireframe and recreate an interface from another popular app.
 For instance: Twitter, Facebook, Instagram, etc.
-    * If you are worried about the workload, approach any member of the course staff for their suggestion.

-* Wireframe and recreate your own interface from scratch!
-Make use of the views discussed in the previous three parts as well as any others to create your own custom app layout.

 Your layout must meet the following requirements:

-(guess)
-* Implements at least three different view types either in XML or programmatically to accomplish the desired app layout.
-    * One of these MUST be a scroll layout, in order to make your custom app scroll!
+* Your layout must implement a scroll view in some fashion, allowing the user to scroll through content on your application.

-* Your app should be usable in both portrait and landscape mode.
-Be sure to use the emulated android device's rotation feature to ensure that your app displays somewhat properly when rotated!

-* Contains at least 5 view nodes.
-A view node is defined as a View which contains no nested views, for instance an ImageView or TextView.
+* Your layout must be responsive to device orientation.
+If the user rotates their device, then your application should adjust to fit the new orientation.

+* In your final submission, you must provide a wireframe of the application you used as reference.

-When working with more advanced constraint layouts, you may find the following resource helpful: ["What's new in Constraint Layout 1.1.0"](https://android.jlelse.eu/whats-new-in-constraint-layout-1-1-0-acfe30cfc7be) (Part 4)
+When working with more advanced constraint layouts, you may find the following resource helpful: ["What's new in Constraint Layout 1.1.0"](https://android.jlelse.eu/whats-new-in-constraint-layout-1-1-0-acfe30cfc7be)

 # Part 5